 Autoresponders are services like Aweber, MailChimp and GetResponse, which help you to manage your subscribers and send out confirmation e-mails etc. These are also what will allow you to create sign up forms that will look the part on your website.

-Please do NOT use your personal email service (like a Gmail, Hotmail, Yahoo, etc.) to send out email marketing messages.
+Please do NOT use your personal email service (like a Gmail, Hotmail, Yahoo, etc.) to send out email marketing messages to your list.
 You’ll look like a newbie, and this will kill your credibility.

 Add a Form to Your Page